colurw/chess_NN/readme.md

 <br clear="left"/>

 ### whole_game/_1_pgn_parser_encoder.py
-Searches through Portable Game Notation dumps from Lichess.com for suitable games, then transforms the data into 64x13 one-hot tensors, suitable for machine learning.
-Alternating moves are used to create the X and y data Quality data are selected by imposing a minimum white ELO rating and ignoring blitz games.
+Searches through Portable Game Notation dumps from Lichess.com for suitable games, then transforms the moves list into 64x13 one-hot tensors suitable for machine learning.
+Alternating moves are used to create the X and y data.
+Quality data are selected by imposing a minimum white ELO rating of 'expert' and ignoring blitz games.

 Compared to the original 'puzzle' training data, _much_ larger datasets are available - and opening moves, piece promotions, and castlings are included.